xmos/lib_spi/doc/rst/lib_spi.rst

    Mode 1

-The master and slave will drive out their first data bit before the first rising edge of the clock then drive on subsequent falling edges.
-They will sample on rising edges.
+The master and slave will drive out their first data bit on the first rising edge of the clock and sample on the subsequent falling edge.

 Mode 2 - CPOL: 1 CPHA 0
 =======================